htacg/tidy-html5/plus/_posts/2000-03-01-plus_mod_tidy.md

 # mod_tidy

-`mod_tidy` uses HTML Tidy `tidylib` to make sure that Apache 2 serves clean, valid, and pretty HTML.
+`mod_tidy` uses HTML Tidy `libtidy` to make sure that Apache 2 serves clean, valid, and pretty HTML.

 > `mod_tidy` is a `libtidy` based DSO module for the Apache HTTP Server Version 2 to parse,